 A guide to family history research using the major Victorian resources

-An inquest is an inqury into the circumstances of sudden, unexplained and suspicious deaths, accidents and suicides.
+An inquest is an inquiry into the circumstances of sudden, unexplained and suspicious deaths, accidents and suicides.

 Up until mid 1986, Victorian inquests were held before a Coroner in a Coroners Court.
 From July 1, 1986 the State Coroners Office took on this function.

-The following collections are held at the Public Record Office Victoria,
+The following collections are held at the Public Record Office Victoria (PROV) -

 Generally, you need to be an 'interested party' in an investigation to gain access to documents.
 To become an interested party, you must write to the court and explain your interest in the case, and list the documents you want.

-If you are not the senior next of kin or an interested party recognised by the court, you can apply by completing an application form, ‘Form 45 - Application for access to Coronial documents’.
-Complete and return the form to:
+If you are not the senior next of kin or an interested party recognised by the court, you can apply using the following online form - ‘Form 45 - Application for access to Coronial documents’.

 Coroners Court of Victoria